La Guajira Peninsula, Colombia

 Cultural Heritage

-- Cultural Festivals: Celebrations such as the Wayuu Carnival showcase traditional music, dance, and rituals.
+- Festivals: Events like the Wayuu Carnival showcase traditional dances, music, and rituals, preserving ancestral heritage.

 Wayuu Lifestyle

-- Nomadic Heritage: Historically semi-nomadic, the Wayuu have adapted to the harsh desert environment.
+- Nomadic Heritage: Historically semi-nomadic, the Wayuu adapted to the harsh desert by herding goats and trading salt and fish.

 Flora and Fauna